SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Operational Safety Assurance.

 In most cases, experienced safety managers will have scheduled a review of their implemented aviation SMS.
 If you have not scheduled a review, we highly recommend that you do this now.
 SMS implementation reviews will be done at intervals relative to the SMS' maturity level.
-For example, a newly implemented SMS less than two years old will be reviewed quarterly or after major milestones have been completed.
+For example, a newly implemented SMS under two years old will be reviewed quarterly or after major milestones have been completed.

 What are considered "major milestones" in the SMS' implementation?
 Well, this requires just a small bit of common sense to determine.
 For example, assigning the accountable executive is an incredibly important activity of the SMS implementation, however, there really isn't too much work to do here except ensure the accountable executive is: